rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

   ````
   ![complaints_timeseries_outcome.jpeg]({{site.baseurl}}/img/complaints_timeseries_outcome.jpeg)

-By around 2007, the number of cases ruled as inadmissible seems to have declined, while cases ruled as violations increased.
+By around 2007, the number of cases ruled as inadmissible seems to have declined, whereas cases ruled as violations increased.

 We can also look at a time-series over the years by grouping all countries together.
 We get a pretty messy plot with multiple time-series.